 ESBSs, Flow Vanes, and VBSs.

-*In 2022, screens will be installed by March 1 in the first three operational units in the priority order (Table MCN-5).

 Remove ESBSs beginning on the Monday of the third week in December.
 After ESBSs are removed, inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
 Inspect ESBSs within a week after removal, or as soon as practical.
 Count all mortalities (or make best estimate) for each ESBS and report to CENWW-OD-T.

 Complete maintenance on all ESBSs.